Here are excellent tips to follow if you are receiving or giving business through referrals!

 Ask any sales person if they would rather sell to a referral or cold call and every one of them will answer that they would rather sell to a referral.
-Because referrals close at a much greater rate than other leads, referrals are the cornerstone to a strong sales pipeline.
-Good networkers know this so they are always out looking for new referral partners and working to build strong business oriented relationships.
-Great networkers are also constantly evaluating their network and identifying who they should be spending the most time with to maximize their referrals.
+Because business networking referrals close at a much greater rate than other leads, referrals are the cornerstone to a strong sales pipeline.
+Good networkers know this, so they are always out looking for new business referral partners and working to build strong business oriented relationships.
+Great networkers are also constantly evaluating their business social network and identifying who they should be spending the most time with to maximize their referrals.

-But what makes one referral partner better than another.
+But what makes one referral partner better than another?
 There are the key performance indicators (KPIs) that you should be looking at when you evaluate your network.
-Of course you always want to look at the number of referrals passed, the closing rate of those referrals and referral revenue generated, but there are three other key metrics you should be considering when you review your referral partners.
+Of course you always want to look at the number of referrals passed, the closing rate of those referrals and referral revenue generated.
+There are three other key metrics you should be considering when you review your business referral strategy as well.

 The Fix It Factor

 Not everyone is perfect.
 Issues pop up from time to time with even the best referral partners.
 The fix it factor is all about the potential to resolve those issues and make the business relationship stronger.
 These issues aren’t all going to be huge and some problems you may not be able to fix.
 For example, you may not be receiving a lot of referrals from a referral partner.
 You come to find out it is because their brother does what you do and he gets first shot at the business.
 Can you fix it?
 No. Is that bad?
 No. But it does mean that partner is not one of your best referral partners and you don’t want to be spending a lot of effort trying to make him one.
 Some issues will require you to have an adult conversation.
 But don’t worry, great referral partners are open to coaching to be better partners because again, they want to help you be successful in your business.